Brewers vs. Phillies Player Props Betting Odds

-Nicholas Castellanos and Christian Yelich are two of the players with prop bets on the table when the Philadelphia Phillies and the Milwaukee Brewers play at Citizens Bank Park on Tuesday (first pitch at 6:40 PM ET).
+Player prop bet odds for Nicholas Castellanos, Christian Yelich and others are listed when the Philadelphia Phillies host the Milwaukee Brewers at Citizens Bank Park on Wednesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!